-- 1. Common Core: The New Mexico Higher Education Department (HED) mandates a lower-division general education common core curriculum.
+- A. General Education Policy Statement: The General Education curriculum required for graduation from New Mexico State University is comprised of the state's common core and the university's Viewing a Wider World courses.
+See the NMSU Undergraduate Catalog for specific category requirements, options and required credits that will fulfill both state and university requirements. - Common Core: The New Mexico Higher Education Department (HED) mandates a lower-division general education common core curriculum.
 These are accepted in total as a block by all accredited, public post-secondary institutions within the state of New Mexico.
-See NMSA 1978 §§ 21-1B-1 et seq. - 2.
-Viewing a Wider World: In addition to the state's requirements, NMSU has adopted Viewing a Wider World courses (VWW) as part of its General Education curriculum required of all undergraduate students.
+See NMSA 1978 §§ 21-1B-1 et seq. - Viewing a Wider World: In addition to the state's requirements, NMSU has adopted Viewing a Wider World courses (VWW) as part of its General Education curriculum required of all undergraduate students.
 See NMSA 1978 §21-1B-4 (B).
-These courses foster intelligent inquiry, abstract logical thinking, critical analysis and the integration/synthesis of knowledge beyond the student's major discipline. - B. General Education Course Certification Committee: The Board of Regents recognizes and delegates review and certification for the general education courses to the advisory body known as the General Education Course Certification Committee, which reports to the university's chief academic officer, the Executive Vice President and Provost, as follows: - 1.
+These courses foster intelligent inquiry, abstract logical thinking, critical analysis and the integration/synthesis of knowledge beyond the student's major discipline.

+- B. General Education Course Certification Committee: The Board of Regents recognizes and delegates review and certification for the general education courses to the advisory body known as the General Education Course Certification Committee, which reports to the university's chief academic officer, the Executive Vice President and Provost, as follows: - 1.
 Role and Purpose: The General Education Course Certification Committee is recognized as a standing university board within the definition of Policy 1.05.90.
 It serves as an advisory body to the Office of the Executive Vice President and Provost.
 Its primary charge is to review the courses submitted for inclusion in the General Education curriculum in light of the applicable state or university criteria, and to provide its recommendations to the Office of the Executive Vice President and Provost.
 The committee also develops or reviews proposed procedural guidelines for the General Education course certification process, for consideration by the Office of the Vice President and Provost. - 2.
 Composition: The General Education Course Certification Committee shall be comprised of one faculty member and one alternate faculty member from each academic college and the library, to be selected by the appropriate dean; two community college faculty members and one alternate community college faculty member, to be selected by majority vote of the community college chief academic officers; and one member and one alternate member from the Faculty Senate.
 A representative from the Registrar's office and from the Outcomes Assessment office shall also serve on the committee in an ex-officio capacity. - 3.
 Reporting Structure: The committee reports directly to the Executive Vice President and Provost, who will appoint a representative from the Office of the Executive Vice President and Provost to serve as chair.
 The Office of the Executive Vice President and Provost shall provide the committee with necessary administrative support. - 4.
 Meetings: The committee shall meet a minimum of one time per semester.
 The chair or the Executive Vice President and Provost may call additional meetings as often as necessary for the committee to perform its charge.